 Agra – Fatehpur Sikri – Jaipur (235 KM, 6 Hours )

-After breakfast, we leave for Jaipur, the pink city.
+After breakfast, we leave for Jaipur, that known by the pink city is last and most popular part of Golden triangle tour.

 While on our way to Jaipur, stop en-route and visit Fatehpur Sikri.
 It is situated at a distance of 37 km from Agra and served as short term capital city of the Mughal Empire under the supremacy of Akbar the Great.
 Akbar ordered for the construction of grand mosque as a token of appreciation to the saint who had predicted that he would be blessed with a son.
 When forecast of the saint came true, Akbar shifted his capital from Agra to Fatehpur Sikri.
 He even constructed three palaces for his favorite wives.
 The city was a perfect presentation of Indo Islamic style.